Maintaining a lawn can often seem more complicated than maintaining a garden.

 When a weed is sluggish, it takes longer for the herbicide to absorb and spread throughout the plant’s body, rendering it less effective.

 But if you catch the weed when it’s most active, it’s like eating food after a good run.
-The heightened metabolism will process and distribute the Roundup more quickly to all plant parts, where it can begin to do its job.
+The elevated metabolism will process and distribute Roundup more quickly throughout all plant parts, where it can begin to do its job.

 Consider Your Climate

-In warmer climates, morning tends to be the best time to apply Roundup, as the midday heat will often cause weeds to take a short siesta.
+In warmer climates, morning is often the best time to apply Roundup, as midday heat can cause weeds to take a short siesta.

 But in cooler climates, it works best when applied during midday.
 Take care not to wait until evening when the dropping temperatures may put the weeds to bed for the night.